meta-lite/solana-hello-world/README.md

         - Naviage back to `.env.local` and add the API key immediately after the `MORALIS_API_KEY=` variable declaration.
 Be sure to save the file!
 10. As we approach the end of our API setup, we need to add the program ID that we recorded earlier to the `/src/components/templates/helloWorld/HelloWorld.tsx` file located from our `hello_world` directory.
 Line 19 should display `const programId = '3Adih9H8CheKTKfmmUYtr8cksbwoxvhWzsdupK6MfJAX';`.
 Replace everything between the single quotation marks with our recorded program ID.
     - We will also need to establish a conection with the browser in our local host instance.
 Run the command `npm install --save @solana/web3.js` in our working direstory to download the required javascript file.
 This sould be the last componet we need to launch our frontend interface and connect our backend smart contract.
 11. From our terminal run the commands `cd solana-dapp-helloWorld` and `yarn install` to build our frontend application.
+    - Once our program is built, we can run the command `yarn run dev` to spin up our local web server.
+This can be accessed at http://localhost:3000 in the browser where we setup our fresh Phantom extension.